Stirling-Rawdon: Stirling

-Milestones

-In 1983, The Heritage Years : A History of Stirling and District (compiled and edited by Rosella Clancy and Blanche Faulkner) was prepared for the 125th anniversary celebrations.
-The book provides a comprehensive look at the history of Stirling and the surrounding communities in Rawdon and Sidney townships.

 In 2008, the village of Stirling celebrated its 150th anniversary.

 Kraft Hockeyville

-Kraft Hockeyville was awarded to Stirling in March 2012 with an incredible 3.9 million votes over participating communities across Canada.
+Kraft Hockeyville was awarded to Stirling in March 2012 with 3.9 million votes over participating communities across Canada.
 The Kraft Hockeyville program looks for communities across Canada that exhibit great community spirit, and a passion for hockey with the ultimate Kraft Hockeyville prize of $100,000 and the opportunity to host an NHL game.

 The theme of Stirling Hockeyville 2012 was “Play together...Stay Together.”
 Organized by chairperson Cindy Brandt, the community came together in a passionate show of support for the improvement of their village.
 After the death of the influential 25-year arena manager Barry Wilson in the spring of 2011, the tiny community decided to fulfill his mission of improving the Stirling District Recreation Centre.
 The self-dubbed "little village with a big heart" succeeded in their intentions.

 As a result of winning the competition, the Toronto Maple Leafs and Columbus Blue Jackets were scheduled to play an NHL pre-season game in Stirling in September 2012.
 Arrangements were made to accommodate these teams in the Yardmen Arena in Belleville, Ontario, but the game was eventually cancelled due to the 2012 NHL lockout.
-As a form of compensation, in June 2013 the NHL announced that Stirling would host a pre-season game between the Washington Capitals and Winnipeg Jets at Yardmen Arena on September 14, 2013.
+As a form of compensation, Stirling hosted a pre-season game between the Washington Capitals and Winnipeg Jets at Yardmen Arena on September 14, 2013.